YasafVol/dc20/projectPlan/techDesignDebt.md

     4. Ensure accessibility features provided by Melt UI are correctly implemented in the wrappers.
 *   **Priority:** Medium (Impacts accessibility and consistency of UI component library usage).
 *   **Status:** Open

+---

+### TD-006: Persistent Environmental/TypeScript Errors
+*   **Date Identified:** 2025-06-20
+*   **Area/Component:** SvelteKit Development Environment, `src/routes/character-creator/stage-b/+page.svelte`, `src/lib/stores/characterInProgressStore.ts`.
+*   **Issue Description:** Encountered persistent TypeScript errors (initially logged by the user as TD-006 and TD-007) that seemed related to tooling or environment setup, including issues with Svelte file indexing, `./$types` imports, and implicit `any` types.
+Additional TypeScript errors related to template syntax and store initialization were also encountered during troubleshooting.
+These errors prevented successful file modifications using `replace_in_file`.
+*   **Current Approach/Decision:** Performed a comprehensive environment reset (deleted `.svelte-kit`, `node_modules`, `package-lock.json`, reinstalled dependencies, and restarted the dev server).
+Addressed specific syntax errors in the Svelte template and type errors in the component script and store related to indexing and store initialization by modifying the code directly.
+*   **Rationale for Current Approach:** Necessary steps to resolve environmental and code-level issues blocking development progress.
+The environment reset is a standard troubleshooting step for tooling-related problems in SvelteKit.
+Code modifications were required to fix specific syntax and type mismatches identified by the TypeScript compiler.
+*   **Identified Limitations/Impact:** The root cause of the initial environmental/tooling errors (TD-006, TD-007) is not definitively known, although the environment reset and type regeneration likely cleared any corrupted build artifacts or caches.
+The specific template syntax and type issues were addressed, but similar issues could arise if complex TypeScript/template interactions are not carefully managed.
+*   **Proposed Future Solution/Refinement:** Monitor the development environment for the recurrence of similar persistent errors.
+If they reappear, further investigation into the SvelteKit build process, TypeScript configuration, and potential interactions with other dependencies may be required.
+Ensure careful attention to TypeScript compatibility when writing Svelte template logic.
+*   **Priority:** High (Initially blocked development).
+*   **Status:** Resolved.